-Fees for postgraduate and distance learning study are now agreed by Executive on the recommendations of the Fees & Scholarships Committee.
-Please see www.aber.ac.uk/en/postgrad/funding-fees/all-fees/ for a listing of these tuition fees.
+Fees for all postgraduate and distance learning courses are agreed by the university's Executive, following the recommendations of the Aberystwyth University Fees and Scholarships Committee.
+Please see www.aber.ac.uk/en/postgrad/funding-fees/all-fees/ for a list of all tuition fees.

-Decisions on which Fees Category (‘home’/’overseas’ status) a particular applicant is eligible are made by Admissions staff within the Academic Registry using UKCISA guidelines to interpret the relevant legal acts and regulations pertaining to such decisions.
+Decisions on an individual applicant's fees status (whether they are classified as being in the home or overseas category) are made by Admissions staff within the Academic Registry.
+UKCISA guidelines are used to interpret the relevant regulations and legislation relating to such decisions.

 11.13 Payment of Fees

-All full-time and part-time students can pay their tuition fees over three Web-based instalments.
-See also www.aber.ac.uk/en/student-finance/
+All full-time and part-time students have the option to pay their tuition fees in three online instalments.
+Further information about the payment of tuition fees can be found at www.aber.ac.uk/en/student-finance/

-Distance learning students are required to pay a registration fee (currently £300) at the time they accept their place on the course.
-They may then pay the course fees per year or for DIS per module.
+Distance learning students are required to pay a registration fee (currently £350) at the time they accept their place on the course.
+They may then pay the course fees per year or for iMLA per module.

 The Postgraduate Admissions Office are involved with applications to major funding bodies, e.g. A.H.R.C., Commonwealth Shared Scholarship Scheme, etc. and also administer the AberDoc PhD Scholarship Competition.
 Staff the Postgraduate Admissions Office will be able to create records on the RCUK’s JeS system.
 The office will also administer the Aber-grad Scholarship (loyalty discount) and the International Postgraduate Excellence Scholarships (IPES).